 MalwareBytes, Super Anti Spyware, CCleaner, Revo Uninstaller.

 Here are important articles by Bob Mugge that you should review, consider, and print if you wish.

 Forgot Your Password?
 User names and passwords are a vital part of our computer and internet lives.
 Forgotten user names and passwords cause you, a surviving spouse or family member, or a First Level Support volunteer considerable frustration and wasted time!
 Dick Schmeling has written a comprehensive article on this subject.
 So please, read Dick Schmeling’s article, and write them down!
 READ THE ARTICLE HERE

-If the computer is under warranty, an extended service contract or the problem is a hardware-related problem, it is recommended that the TVCUC member contact the manufacturer, a local source of paid support or an area professional servicing that specific brand of computer.
+If your computer is under warranty or an extended service contract or if the problem is a hardware related problem, it is recommended that you contact the manufacturer, a local source of paid support, or an area professional servicing that specific brand of computer.